ACM-Research/covid-genetic-analysis/README.md

 ## Abstract

 The SARS-CoV-2 pandemic has affected many individuals and completely changed the way the world functions.
 To date, there have been over 150 million cases around the world, and counting.
 Similar to many respiratory viruses, the COVID-19 virus has rapidly mutated into dozens of prolific strains.
-The current vaccine has been designed using the original strains sequence from Wuhan, China, however, there is reason for speculation that the vaccine may not be as affective with the other dominant strains.
+The current vaccine has been designed using the original strains sequence from Wuhan, China.
+However, there is reason for speculation that the vaccine may not be as effective with the other dominant strains.
 Our project aims to provide scientists with a tool to help them compare these strains and predict characteristics that can aid in determining key factors such as vaccine efficacy.
 This can also be used to assist public health officials target specific strains of any virus and develop further preventative measures.
 ## Primary Goals
 - **Speed**: Determine if clustering is quicker than MEGA
 - **Reliability**: Determine if clustering results accurately group sequences